 I hereby give my full permission that photographic images/film footage of this young person can be taken and used for any current or future University of Sunderland printed, online or film project used for marketing, PR or promotional purposes.
 The images will be used solely on University of Sunderland material and WILL NOT be used by or sold to any other company unless permission has been given by the subject.* I do not give permission for any photographic images/film footage to be taken of this young person.*

 The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation (GDPR).
-The University will process the data in accordance with the principles of this Act.
+The University will process the data in accordance with the principles of this act.
 Your information will be stored securely in a secure Medicine Summer School database and used only for the administration and provision of this information.
 We will not sell your data to any third party or marketing companies.
 The data may also be shared with the Higher Education Access Tracker (HEAT) service subscribers for the tracking of final destinations and monitoring of higher education engagement as part of the UK Government's policy to widen participation in higher education and to develop future policy.
 Should you choose to opt in to further communications we will also use your information to facilitate other useful marketing information based on your preferences.
 We will not sell your data to any third party or marketing companies.
 If you would like further information on how we collect and handle your data please visit www.sunderland.ac.uk/privacy-and-cookies or if you would like to unsubscribe you may contact: student.helpline@sunderland.ac.uk You also have the right to request information the University holds about you and you can do so by contacting: dataprotection@sunderland.ac.uk

 Keep me up to date relating to my interest in the University of Sunderland via: